Technologies to Improve Everyday Life for Hearing-Impaired Seniors

 Captioning and Transcription Technologies

 Captioning makes watching television or videos easier than ever.
 As the person on the screen speaks, their words appear as text at the bottom of the screen.
-This way, you never miss a word.
+This helps your loved one avoid missing important parts of conversations or shows.

 You can also benefit from captioning technologies when you use special caption phones, like the ClearCaptions Phone.
-When using this phone, the words your caller says will appear in near-real-time on a large touchscreen attached to your handset.
-The best part about these phones is that a federally managed program makes it possible for eligible individuals to receive a ClearCaptions Phone at no cost to them!
+When using this phone, the words your caller says will appear on a large touchscreen attached to your handset.
+The best part about these phones is that a federally managed program makes it possible for eligible individuals to receive a ClearCaptions Phone at no cost to them.

 Smart Home and Alerting Systems